vduseev/ipvanish/README.md

 Uses `requests` and `appdirs` packages (for cross-platform user-app cache folder access)

+This script is dumb as 2 cents, but it solves a problem of quickly listing IPVanish servers.

 ## Use Cases
 * Get the whole list of servers `ipvanish`
 * Filter by country code `ipvanish CH` or `ipvanish US` or whatever